abhieshekumar/Visualize-CNN/README.md

 * Output Layer

 The model has been trained using *Tensorflow* ( Python3 ) and loaded into *Tensorspace* for visualization.
 The user input is fed to the model using *Canvas* as input.

+A better training on the network is required.
+The main aim of doing this project was visualization.